-It’s tax time in the UK.
-If you’re about to click away, muttering ‘Doesn’t apply to me’, I’m afraid you could be wrong.
+Tax deadlines have just been and gone for another year in the UK.
+If you’re muttering “Doesn’t apply to me”, I’m afraid you could be wrong.
 And you may be getting yourself into a spot of bother.
 So, please, read on.

 You see, according to tax expert Niresh Ramachandran of NEXES-HK, the UK government is increasing its focus on non-residents with UK income and assets who are failing to file their annual tax returns.
 The current political landscape (don’t say the B-word!) likely has something to do with the government’s focus on landlords and investors living abroad.

-But enough of the scary talk.
-Niresh has a reassuring tone and is very clear when he says, “It is quite serious but it’s fixable.
+That sounds like a scary proposition if you happen to have forgotten to file.
+(And, with this magazine hitting shelves just a day after the 31 January deadline, it’s likely there are some readers in that situation right now!)
+Thankfully, Niresh has a reassuring tone and is very clear when he says, “It’s quite a serious oversight, but it is fixable.
 That’s why I’m here.
 I try to make it as simple and easy as possible.
 Everyone’s situation can be discussed and most can be easily resolved.
 Again, it’s fixable.”

 Savings for UK landlords

 Niresh’s company NEXES-HK also works with Hong Kong-based investors looking at possible UK property purchases.
-His team liaise with a range of property developers and they advise on tax liabilities for new purchases while also managing tax returns for UK landlords.
+His team liaises with a range of property developers and advises on tax liabilities for new purchases while also managing tax returns for UK landlords.

 “There are lots of changes happening with government taxes on property.
-A lot of people used to do it themselves, but now people don’t understand all the allowances and benefits you can receive each year,” says Niresh.
+A lot of people used to do it themselves, but now there are many who don’t understand all the allowances and benefits you can receive each year,” says Niresh.
 “That’s where NEXES-HK comes in; we’re up to date.”

-If you’re looking for UK tax advice or guidance on a UK property sale, contact Niresh and his team at nexes-hk.com.
+If you’re looking for UK tax advice or guidance on a sale of a UK investment property, contact Niresh and his team at nexes-hk.com.